BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Introduction

 \section{Introduction}

-Black holes (BHs) of stellar origin represent one of the most enigmatic predictions of general relativity.
-While several dozen stellar-mass BHs have been identified in X-ray binaries through accretion signatures \citep{Romani1998}, the population of dormant (non-accreting) BHs in detached binaries remains largely unexplored.
-Detecting such systems is challenging, as they typically reveal themselves only through subtle gravitational interactions with luminous companions.
-Recent astrometric surveys, such as \textit{Gaia}, have uncovered a handful of such quiescent BH binaries \citep{El-Badry2023,Tanikawa2023,Gaia-BH3-2024}, yet they remain exceedingly rare.
-An independent, complementary detection method---leveraging the precise clocks provided by pulsating stars---offers a promising pathway to expand this census and probe different regions of parameter space.

-Pulsating $\delta$ Scuti stars are particularly well-suited for this purpose.
-These stars, with spectral types A--F, occupy the intersection of the main sequence and the classical Cepheid instability strip in the Hertzsprung--Russell diagram.
-Their oscillations, driven by the $\kappa$ mechanism operating in the partial ionization zone of helium, provide remarkably stable periodic signals with periods ranging from 15 minutes to 8 hours \citep{Kallinger2008, Handler2009, Guenther2009, Uytterhoeven2011, Holdsworth2014, Steindl2022}.
-The subclass of high-amplitude $\delta$ Scuti stars (HADS) exhibits photometric variations exceeding 0.1 mag and typically rotates slowly ($v\sin i \leq 30$ km s$^{-1}$), making them ideal precision tools for detecting the minite period modulations induced by orbital motion in binary systems---the light-travel time effect (LTTE).
+Pulsating $\delta$ Scuti stars, with spectral types A--F, occupy the intersection of the main sequence and the classical Cepheid instability strip in the Hertzsprung--Russell diagram.
+Their oscillations, driven by the $\kappa$ mechanism operating in the helium partial ionization zone, provide stable periodic signals with periods ranging from 15 minutes to 8 hours \citep{Kallinger2008, Handler2009, Guenther2009, Uytterhoeven2011, Holdsworth2014, Steindl2022}.
+High-amplitude $\delta$ Scuti stars (HADS), a subclass exhibiting photometric variations exceeding 0.1 mag and typically slow rotation ($v\sin i \leq 30$ km s$^{-1}$), serve as precision celestial clocks.
+Their stability makes them ideally suited for detecting the minute period modulations induced by orbital motion in binary systems---a phenomenon known as the light-travel time effect (LTTE).

-BE Lyncis (BE~Lyn; HD~79889) is a well-studied HADS with a mean magnitude of $\langle V\rangle = 8.8$ mag, spectral type A3, and sub-solar metallicity ([Fe/H] = $-$0.598) \citep{Kim_2012, Abdurrouf2022}.
-It was first identified as a variable star by \citet{Oja_1986} and later confirmed as a HADS with a pulsation period of $\sim$0.09587 days \citep{Oja_1987}.
-Subsequent studies of its period variations revealed anomalies in $O-C$ diagrams, occasionally suggestive of a parabolic trend indicative of a binary companion \citep[e.g.,][]{Rodriguez1990, Liu_1991, Wunder_1992, Boonyarak2011}.
-Several investigations indeed proposed the existence of a low-mass companion \citep{Kiss_1995, Derekas2009, Boonyarak2011, Pena2015, Liakos2017}, though inferred orbital parameters varied significantly due to limitations in the temporal coverage and precision of the data.
+BE Lyncis (BE~Lyn; HD~79889) is a well-studied HADS with a mean magnitude of $\langle V\rangle = 8.8$ mag, spectral type A3, and sub-solar metallicity ([Fe/H] = $-0.598$) \citep{Kim_2012, Abdurrouf2022}.
+First identified as a variable star by \citet{Oja_1986} and later confirmed as a HADS with a pulsation period of $\sim0.09587$ days \citep{Oja_1987}, it has been the subject of numerous period variation studies.
+Anomalies in its $O-C$ diagram have long hinted at the presence of a binary companion, occasionally manifesting as a parabolic trend \citep[e.g.,][]{Rodriguez1990, Liu_1991, Wunder_1992, Boonyarak2011}.
+Several investigations indeed proposed the existence of a low-mass companion \citep{Kiss_1995, Derekas2009, Boonyarak2011, Pena2015, Liakos2017}, though the inferred orbital parameters varied substantially owing to limited temporal coverage and data precision.